lia0wang/Renekton-Forum/README.md

 # Renekton
-The **Renekton forum** is an online discussion board where people can ask questions, share their experiences, and discuss topics of mutual interest.
+The **Renekton Forums** is an online discussion board where people can ask questions, share their experiences, and discuss topics of mutual interest.